AlasdairF/Stemmer/README.md

 ## Installation

-I like Miki's version since it includes all of the C files in the package.
+This isn't the only set of C bindings for Go around, but I like this version because it includes all of the C files in the package.
 No messing around.
 You can import it with:

 `go get github.com/AlasdairF/Stemmer`